XAI-SubjEvaluation/QXVIZ/README.md

 ## Website
 The website of our framework: http://qxviz.ai/

-We wrote a technical report in
+We wrote a technical report in <a href=Technical Description of the Website.pdf>